America’s Philanthropist Clown: A Tribute To Jerry Lewis

 Of course, Jerry was widely known for his charity work as host of the Muscular Dystrophy Telethon every Labor Day, for which he raised $2.6 billion.
 Though he shunned politics for most of his career, in recent years he’s made comments defending President George W. Bush, criticizing President Obama, and supporting Donald Trump.
 In the same 2015 article where he supported Trump and criticized Obama, he praised Ronald Reagan’s presidency.

 Although he and his first wife, Patti, eventually divorced, here’s a wonderful TV interview featuring a younger Jerry with David Susskind, where Jerry talks about family and religion, and how he and his wife mixed their Jewish and Catholic faiths for their six sons:Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!